-To access AlignGuide, select the icon above the Procedure Bar.
-A drop-down menu will list all the choices available including access to WinAlign Help, Tools and Kits, Illustrate Adjustments (these choices are context-sensitive based on the current WinAlign screen), and a selection for All Videos and Animations.
+To access the AlignGuide training feature, select the icon above the Procedure Bar.
+A drop-down menu will list all the choices available including access to WinAlign[®] Help, Tools and Kits, Illustrate Adjustments, (these choices are context-sensitive based on the current WinAlign[®] screen), and a selection for All Videos and Animations.